Do you know where the fastest road in America is? If you don’t, here is the answer: Texas.

 15. Oklahoma: 75 mph

 16. South Dakota: 75 mph

-Speed limit is just one factor in a potential car accident.
+The speed limit is just one factor in a potential car accident.
 Good driving habits are what counts.
 Any driver can build such habits over time.
 Like most things in life, it is all about experience and readiness to learn.

-When you have accumulated sufficient amount of miles without accident, you will then move to the good drivers’ category.
+When you have accumulated a sufficient amount of miles without an accident, you will then move to the good drivers’ category.
 Good drivers are supposed to know how to react adequately and timely in a dangerous situation on the road.
 Let’s hope they really do.

 Drivers, of all categories, should think about not just fuel consumption, but people’s lives when driving fast.

-Speed limits are here to help us recognize when and where to drive fast.
 If you can’t go fast you can still drive, just move to the right lane.